-- Pour the batter into the prepared cake pan and bake for 55 minutes to 1 hour 5 minutes, until a tester comes out clean.
-Remove from the oven and prepare the rum soaking glaze.
+- Pour the batter into the prepared cake pan and bake for 55 minutes to 65 minutes until a tester comes out clean.
+Remove from the oven and prepare the rum-soaking glaze.

 - In a saucepan over medium heat, melt the butter, water, and sugar together.
-Stir and cook until the sugar is dissolved and then cook an additional 4-5 minutes until the syrup thickens slightly.
+Stir and cook until the sugar is dissolved, then cook an additional 4-5 minutes until the syrup thickens slightly.
 Remove from the heat and stir in the rum.

 - Use a skewer to poke holes all over the top of the still-warm cake and slowly pour the rum glaze over the cake.

 - Allow the cake to cool completely before inverting.
 You may slice it when it is completely cooled.
 We love to refrigerate it and enjoy it cold!

 - If you don't have cake flour on hand, an easy substitute is 1 3/4 cups all-purpose flour and 1/4 cup cornstarch.
 Sift together twice to combine well.

 - One option for greasing your bundt pan is lightly brushing it with a tablespoon of oil, then dusting it with flour.
 Usually, it works for me, but if you have a tried and true bundt cake liner, use it!